poetix/bentham/README.md

 ## Dev deployment

+All environment variables above must be set, including `ICARUS_STAGE`.

+**Attention: specifying the stage with `--stage ...` would work for the backend but not for the frontend.**

 ### ACM Certificate ARN

 Before deploying, you need to setup the `CERTIFICARTE_ARN` environment variable, containing the ARN of the